Genius (company): Key people

 As of 2021, key staff members and advisors to Genius include co-founders Tom Lehman and Ilan Zechory (resigned as president in 2021), additional board members and investors Marc Andreessen, Ben Horowitz, Dan Gilbert, and Steve Stoute; Chief Content Officer Brendan Frederick, VP of Content Strategy Rob Markman, Chief Strategy Officer Ben Gross, President Miki King, CFO Nakuj Vittal, CTO Andrew Warner, and Site Director Stephen Niday.

-On March 11, 2021, Genius named Miki Toliver King, the Washington Post's chief marketing officer, as its new president, replacing co-founder Ilan Zechory.
+On March 11, 2021, Genius named Miki Toliver King, the Washington Posts chief marketing officer, as its new president, replacing co-founder Ilan Zechory.
 Zechory will remain on the company's board of directors and continue to be involved in strategy.
 King commented to Variety Magazine, "Never has there been a more important time for the work of artists and creators to reverberate around the world, with Genius as its driving force.
 I am honored to leverage my career-long commitment to connecting audiences to the content they value most."
 She joined the company in the second quarter of 2021 and will oversee revenue, content, audience operations, and marketing alongside co-founder and CEO Tom Lehman.

 Top artists contributing to Genius include Lorde, Frank Ocean, Jaden Smith, Lin-Manuel Miranda, Selena Gomez, Phoebe Ryan, DJ Khaled, Nas, Eminem, Rivers Cuomo, Rick Rubin, and Lupe Fiasco with the latter being the reason why Rap Genius was established.